 Our areas of specialization include technical literature, user information texts, and full Web and software localization.
 Among subject domains in which we offer French translations are technology, telecommunication, software and hardware, ERP electronics, manufacturing, engineering, automotive, and machinery.

 You can learn more about our multi-step Quality Assurance process here.

 We work with many file formats and provide desktop publishing services (DTP) to give each final product the same layout as the original on which it was based, saving clients from time and hassle due to file conversion.

 We keep our rates reasonable, have cost-saving tools, and offer cost-free quotes.

-Contact us to learn more about our French translation services and how we can help you with your translation needs.
+Contact us to learn more about our market-specific French translation services and how we can help you with your translation needs.

 You may also be interested in learning about the differences between Canadian English and the English spoken in other English-speaking countries.